Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Illustrative Examples: From Chern Numbers to the Mixed Rank

 In this case, the total Chern number \(c_{1}^{\mathrm{tot}}=c_{1}^{(+)}+c_{1}^{(-)}=0\).
 Traditional Chern-number diagnostics would categorize this regime as topologically trivial.
 Crucially, the vanishing of the total Chern flux ensures that the synthetic connection \(A\) can be defined as a global 1-form, making the product structure \(M=T_{\mathrm{BZ}}^{2}\times S^{1}\times S^{1}\) globally well-defined and consistent with our geometric framework.
 In this globally trivialized setting, the torsion class remains:

 Since \([F^{(-)}]=-[F^{(+)}]\) in \(H^{2}(T_{\mathrm{BZ}}^{2})\), the class factorizes into a single simple tensor:

-Thus, \(r=1\) and \(r^{\sharp}=1\), forcing the holonomy bound \(\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C})\geq 1\).
+Thus, $r=1$ and $r^{\sharp}=1$.
+Theorem \ref{thm:main} yields $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{LC})\geq 1$ at every point of $M$, and $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C'})\geq 1$ on an open set for every non-Bismut torsion representative.
 This proves that even in the absence of a net global flux, the Berry curvature cannot be flattened simultaneously along both phase directions.
 Such a configuration is protected by a local topological obstruction that is invisible to integrated invariants but perfectly captured by the mixed cohomology rank on the product manifold.

 To illustrate how the bound materializes geometrically, consider the concrete choice